Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection: Evaluation

-Table~\ref{tab:hitrate} presents the hit-rate of the Gaussian $\sigma$-truncation, along with the average number of outliers and average sum of outlier probabilities of the truncated sets while running the wikitext-2 dataset.
+Table~\ref{tab:hitrate} presents the hit-rate of the Gaussian $\sigma$-truncation, along with the average number of outliers and average sum of outlier probabilities of the truncated sets while running the Wikitext-2 dataset.
 We observe that the current truncation threshold for \topk is tuned to be extremely conservative, achieving a constant hit-rate of 1.0 and a headroom of hundreds of logits even though $k$ is set to only 50.

-It is possible to gain speedup by tightening the $\sigma$-truncation threshold, but we find the benefit marginal except for the Gemma3 case.
-This is because the operation on the truncated set is vectorized across GPU threads using Triton blocks, and modern GPUs have enough thread resources to handle up to a few hundred elements in parallel.
+It is possible to gain speedup by tightening the $\sigma$-truncation threshold, but we find the benefits marginal except for the Gemma3 case.
+This is because modern GPUs have enough thread resources to handle hundreds of logits in parallel, with minimal impact on latency.
 However, if we extend \sys to support multiple batches per Triton program as mentioned before, it is likely that a tighter threshold on each batch will be beneficial for efficient thread-level parallelism across the batch dimension.

 For the \topp case, our results show that while our Gaussian-based modeling of the logits provides robust lower-bound truncation thresholds, larger variances in the sum of probability and hit-rate exist across models compared to the \topk case.
 This is because the inclusion of outlier values in the real logit distribution greatly alters the probability calculation of the softmax operator compared to pure Gaussian-based modeling.
-As such, to achieve a more accurate truncation, it may be beneficial to include a per-model profiling step that creates a dedicated lookup table that accurately reflects the logit distribution of the given model.
+As such, to achieve a more accurate truncation, it may be beneficial to include a profiling step that creates a dedicated $\delta$ lookup table for each model.